Nissui Corporation

 Analysis Breakdown

-In 2021, Nissui formulated its long-term vision, “Good Foods 2030,” and its mid-term business Plan, “Good Foods Recipe 1”.
-As part of these plans the company has set specific sustainability targets, such as only procuring marine products from sustainable resources (80% by 2024 and 100% by 2030) and assessing all Tier 1 suppliers for compliance with the company’s Supplier Guideline (parent company suppliers by 2024 and group suppliers by 2030).
+In 2021, Nissui formulates its long-term vision, “Good Foods 2030,” and its mid-term business Plan, “Good Foods Recipe 1”.
+As part of these plans, the company has set specific sustainability targets, such as assessing all Tier 1 suppliers for compliance with the company’s Supplier Guidelines (parent company suppliers by 2024 and group suppliers by 2030) and only procuring marine products from sustainable sources (80% by 2024, 85% by 2027, and 100% by 2030).

 All sources of information are available in the company assessment PDF.